corcorana/restingIAF/iaf_manu.md

 The SGF has a number of properties that make it well suited to the task of smoothing PSD functions, not least of which is its capacity to render smoothed signal curves that conserve the height, width, position, area, and centre of gravity of the underlying component structure [see @ziegler1981].
 SGFs work by centring a sampling window of length $F_w$ on a portion of the input signal and computing the least-squares fit of a specified polynomial to each $i$^th^ data point spanned by $F_w$.
 This window is then shifted one point along the signal, and the polynomial fit recalculated in accordance with the updated input.
-The centre value of the polynomial fit is taken as the filter output at each iteration of the sliding window, and these values are concatenate to render the smoothed estimate of the input function.
+The centre value of the polynomial fit is taken as the filter output at each iteration of the sliding window, and these values are concatenated to render the smoothed estimate of the input function.
 For a more detailed treatment of the SGF and its technical performance properties, the interested reader is referred to Schafer [@schafer2011].

 In addition to its smoothing capability, SGFs can also be applied to calculate the $n$^th^ order derivative of the input signal.